-For many years, the Catalan has been a rather exclusivist opening, being seen mostly in elite tournaments and very little at the amateur level.
+Catalan has been a rather exclusivist opening for many years, being seen mostly in elite tournaments and very little at the amateur level.
 In the match between Garry Kasparov and Viktor Korchnoi in the Candidates Semifinal in 1983, five of the eleven games were Catalans.
 Other top Grandmasters who have used it successfully are Vladimir Kramnik, Vishwanathan Anand, Wesley So, Anish Giri, and World Champion Magnus Carlsen.

 Thanks to them and many others who have helped developed its theory, the Catalan is now one of the most popular guests in every tournament.